SENIOR LEADERSHIP TEAM

 Tagget Christophersen - Deputy Principal

 "I am one of the Cambridge Middle School’s Deputy Principals.
 I am passionate about our school and all it has to offer our students.
 Some of my key responsibilities are curriculum, special needs education, pastoral care, behaviour management and performing arts.
 It is my privilege to support our students, families and staff to make the most of their time at Cambridge Middle School.
 I have high expectations of our students and support them to strive for excellence academically, socially and culturally.
 I look forward to working in partnership with you whilst your child is at Cambridge Middle School."

-Bridget Watkins - Acting Deputy Principal
+Bridget Watkins - Deputy Principal

-"I am the Acting Deputy Principal at Cambridge Middle School.
+"I am one of the Deputy Principal at Cambridge Middle School.
 My main responsibilities are student achievement, curriculum, and data analysis.
 I am also very involved in student welfare, and the teaching and learning programmes here at Cambridge Middle School.
 I am honoured to work alongside a wide range of students, and a great staff at a school where the focus is on nurturing adolescents and supporting them to achieve success."

 Alistair Martin - Assistant Principal

 "I am one of the two Assistant Principals at Cambridge Middle School.
 As a classroom based Assistant Principal and Team Leader I have responsibilities relating to curriculum and curriculum review along with being involved in pastoral care and guidance.
 I work with a vibrant management team and staff who create amazing learning opportunities for our emerging adolescents."